 Key benefits of the project included:

-Okta has an official authorized status with the Federal Risk and Authorization Management Program (FedRAMP) Moderate Authority to Operate (ATO).
-This means that federal agencies can leverage Okta’s Universal Directory to maintain external identities in a highly extensible first-class user store, allowing federated access to your applications without the need to create, manage and license Active Directory accounts.
-In addition, agencies can take advantage of Okta’s identity-proofing integrations, creating an even more powerful layer of security.
+Okta has an official authorized status with the Federal Risk and Authorization Management Program (FedRAMP) of High Authority to Operate (ATO) as well as Moderate ATO.
+This means that federal agencies can leverage the Okta Identity Cloud and its features and capabilities, including Okta Universal Directory, to maintain external identities in a highly extensible first-class user store, allowing federated access to your applications without the need to create, manage and license Active Directory accounts.
+In addition, agencies can take advantage of Okta’s Identity-proofing integrations, creating an even more powerful layer of security.

 Modern CIAM with Okta Identity Cloud

-Built for the modern era, the Okta Identity Cloud enables government to deliver secure, consistent digital experiences for its workforces, partners, suppliers, and citizens.
-It’s a holistic IAM solution that seamlessly incorporates and unifies CIAM capabilities into a single technology platform that can transform the digital experiences of citizens and agency employees alike.
+Built for the modern era, the Okta Identity Cloud enables government to deliver secure, consistent digital experiences to its workforces, partners, suppliers, and public community.
+It’s a holistic IAM solution that seamlessly incorporates and unifies Workforce Identity and CIAM capabilities into a single technology platform that can transform the digital experiences of the American people and agency employees alike.

-With more than 6,000 out-of-the-box integrations, Okta makes it easy to bring identity to various elements of your agency infrastructure.
+With more than 7,000 out-of-the-box integrations, Okta makes it easy to bring Identity to various elements of your agency infrastructure.

 Born in the cloud and supporting best-of-breed technology, Okta Identity Cloud helps ensure success in digitally engaging users of all types — be they citizens, employees, contractors, or other agency stakeholders — while increasing security, increasing efficiency, and reducing costs.

-To discover more ways in which Okta can help modernize and secure your organization, visit okta.com/government.
+To discover more ways in which Okta can help modernize and secure your organization, visit okta.com/okta-public-sector.